 Children will be supported by trained, certificated staff who use an emergent curriculum in addition to a risk management plan to include activities and learning experiences that occur outside.
 In order to ensure an optimal environment for the children, a teacher and educational assistant will be available to support the kindergarten students.

-Nature Kindergarten educators consult the forecast regularly, and weather-related safety is considered in all decisions (e.g. how far to venture away from the main camp/shelter, how long to be outside, etc.).
+Nature Kindergarten educators consult the forecast regularly, and weather-related safety is considered in all decisions (e.g. how far to venture away from the outdoor classroom, how long to be outside, etc.).
 In cases of extreme cold (-23ºC or below, including wind chill) or extreme heat (+30ºC or above), staff will limit students’ length of exposure and constantly assess the children’s comfort and safety (watching for signs of frostbite, hypothermia, heat exhaustion, etc.).
-An on-site warming shelter and access to indoor shelter, washrooms and learning labs ensure that learning can safely continue in such conditions.
+The heated outdoor classroom and dedicated indoor space with washrooms ensure that learning can safely continue in such conditions.

 Fees for the Nature Kindergarten Program are included in the Parkland School Division Fees and Allowances Schedule for 2020-2021 as approved by the Board of Trustees at their regular meeting on March 10, 2020.
 The fees for the program have been set at $6,000 or $600 per month.
 Nature Kindergarten fees are charged on a cost-recovery basis for the program.
 The fees will offset costs that include: